 Mental health advocacy is the act of providing support to another person who is experiencing poor mental health.

-According to mental health charity Mind UK, people who have mental health problems may not have their thoughts or opinions taken as seriously by the people around them.
+According to mental health charity Mind, people who have mental health problems may not have their thoughts or opinions taken as seriously by the people around them.
 By becoming a mental health advocate, you can provide this much-needed support to a friend, family member, or even someone you don’t personally know.
 When you take on this role, you become a mental health advocate.

 What does a mental health advocate do?